 Because of the unique shape of ATVs and how they are driven, there are several types of injuries that are more common than others.
 These injuries include:

-• Head injuries: Concussions and brain injuries are especially common for riders who choose not to wear a helmet.
+• Head injuries: Concussions and other brain injuries are especially common for riders who choose not to wear a helmet.

 • Broken Bones: Being thrown off the ATV or having it roll over on top of you can result in broken bones.
 Collar bones, leg bones, and arm bones are all commonly broken in ATV accidents.